Last Revision Date: December 11, 2014

-The purpose of this policy is to outline the acceptable uses of computing and information technology resources for the Case Western Reserve University community.
-This policy outlines the standards for acceptable use of University computing and information technology resources that include, but are not limited to, equipment, software, networks, data, and telecommunications equipment whether owned, leased, or otherwise provided by Case.
-This policy is intended to reflect the University's commitment to the principles, goals, and ideals described in the Case Vision Statement and to its core values.
+The purpose of this policy is to outline the acceptable uses of computing and information technology resources for the Case Western Reserve University (CWRU) community.
+This policy outlines the standards for acceptable use of University computing and information technology resources that include, but are not limited to, equipment, software, networks, data, and telecommunications equipment whether owned, leased, or otherwise provided by CWRU (this includes privately-owned computing devices connected to the University networks and vendor-provided IT systems supporting the University mission).
+This policy is intended to reflect the University's commitment to the principles, goals, and ideals described in the CWRU Mission Statement and to its core values.

 Users of information technology resources at Case Western Reserve University are subject to applicable federal, state, and local laws, applicable contracts and licenses, and other university policies, including those for Human Resources, and those contained in the faculty and student handbooks, and notably those policies governing copyright and intellectual property compliance.
 Users are responsible for ascertaining, understanding, and compliance with the laws, rules, policies, contracts and licenses applicable to their particular uses.
 Any case of policy conflicts will be addressed by the policy review process.

-Access to Case information technology and computing resources is a privilege granted to students, faculty and staff of Case.
+Access to CWRU information technology and computing resources is a privilege granted to students, faculty and staff of Case Western Reserve.
 The University extends access privileges to individual users of the University's information technology and computing resources.
 The extension of these privileges is predicated on the user's acceptance of and adherence to the corresponding user responsibilities detailed in this policy and addendum.
 The University reserves the rights to limit, restrict, or extend access to information technology resources.

-This policy applies to all users of Case computing and information technology resources including faculty, staff, students, alumni, guests, external individuals or organizations and individuals accessing external network services, such as the Internet via University facilities.
+This policy applies to all users of CWRU computing and information technology resources including faculty, staff, students, alumni, guests, external individuals or organizations and individuals accessing internal and external network services.

 The Vice President for Information Technology Services/CIO will determine operational policies, networking standards and procedures to implement the principles outlined in this policy.
 ITS has the right to protect shared information technology services.

-In general, the Case community shall use University information technology resources (which include privately-owned computers connected to the University network) in connection with the University's core teaching, research, and service missions.
-Uses that do not significantly consume resources or interfere with other users also are acceptable, but may be restricted by Information Technology Services.
-Under no circumstances shall members of the University community or others use University information technology resources in ways that are illegal, that threaten the University's tax-exempt or other status, or that interfere with reasonable use by other members of the University community.
-Any use of University information technology resources, including network infrastructure, for commercial purposes is prohibited.
+In general, the CWRU community shall use University information technology resources in connection with the University's core teaching, research, and service missions.
+Uses that do not significantly consume resources or interfere with other users also may be acceptable, but may be restricted by Information Technology Services after consultation with appropriate internal CWRU offices or departments, if the circumstances warrant, such as the department chairman or school dean.
+Under no circumstances shall members of the University community or others use University information technology resources in ways that are illegal, that are for private commercial use, that threaten the University's tax-exempt or other status, or that interfere with reasonable use by other members of the University community.

-There is no inherent expectation of privacy for information stored on Case information technology resources, except as provided by federal and state law and other university policy.
-Every effort will be made to maintain individual privacy, but the university will not be liable for the failure of these privacy efforts.
+Case Western Reserve University strives to ensure the appropriate integrity, availability, and confidentiality of information and information technology systems, given the needs of the academic and research communities for openness and publicly available information.
+To that end, CWRU endeavors to provide secure computing environments, where appropriate, to manage risk to an acceptable level.
+Users shall have no inherent expectation of privacy for information stored on and transported through CWRU information technology resources, except as provided by federal and state law and other university policy.
+CWRU will continue to invest in processes and resources to maintain individual privacy, but the university will not be liable for the failure of these privacy efforts.
 While the university does not routinely monitor individual usage of its computing resources, the normal operation and maintenance of the university's computing resources require the backup and caching of data and communications, the logging of activity, the monitoring of general usage patterns, the scanning of systems and network ports for anomalies and vulnerabilities, and other such activities that are necessary for the rendition of service.